martclanor/modflow-dsd24/wsl_setup.md

-# WSL and Parallel MODFLOW
+# WSL and Extended MODFLOW

 Instructions are provided here for setting up Ubuntu on the Windows Subsystem for Linux (WSL) to work with MODFLOW.

 ## 1. Installing WSL
 _Note that you need elevated privileges and sometimes your IT administrator to complete this step_

-On a Windows machine it is relatively easy to get parallel MODFLOW compiled and running in a WSL Ubuntu virtual machine.
+On a Windows machine it is relatively easy to get Extended MODFLOW compiled and running in a WSL Ubuntu virtual machine.

 Install a latest version of Ubuntu.
 ```